RHEnVision/provisioning-backend/CONTRIBUTING.md

 Make sure your commit message follows this subject style:

+        type: brief summary up to 70 characters
+        Refs: HMSPROV-XXX
+OR

-        type: HMSPROV-XXX brief summary up to 70 characters or type(HMSPROV-XXX): brief summary up to 70 characters
+        type(HMSPROV-XXX): brief summary up to 70 characters

 Type must be one of the following: